Marginal $T\bar{T}$-Like Deformation and ModMax Theories in Two Dimensions: Marginal -like deformation

-where $a$ is an overall constant.
-Using $L'_{\gamma}$ and Eq. \eqref{Ogama}, one can obtain the Lagrangian of the order $\gamma^2$ as
+where $a$ is a constant coefficient.
+Using the Lagrangian ${\cal L}'_{\gamma}$ to find the energy-momentum tensor and then substituting in Eq. \eqref{Ogama} to obtain the marginal operator, one can similarly deform the Lagrangian up to the order $\gamma^2$ as

-where up to order $\gamma^2$ , ${O}^\gamma_{T^2}={O}^\gamma_{0}+O^\gamma_1$.
-By iterating this prescription, we will deform the free theory to higher orders of $\gamma$.
-In particular, we define the general form of a marginal operator in two dimensions as follows
+That is, to this order one should use the operator ${O}^\gamma_{T^2}={O}^\gamma_{0}+O^\gamma_1$ to deform the free theory.
+By iterating this prescription, we can deform the free theory to higher arbitrary orders of $\gamma$.
+In particular, we define the general form of a marginal operator in 2D spacetime by